maryhehehe/maryhehehe/README.md

 - 🌎 I'm a big dreamer.
 Every day I hope to live the life of my dreams, and I hope to dream big enough that life feels meaningful.

 ## What I'm learning these days
 - 🚙 Believe it or not, I can't drive.
 It's okay, soon we will have spaceships, so I wouldn't need to drive.
-For now though, I'm learning how to drive.
+For now though, I'm need to.
 - 🍄 As a nature lover, I want to have a better understanding of the Earth and I'm starting to learn more about mushrooms.
 - 👩🏻‍💻 I've also been fascinated by code for a long time, and I'm learning HTML, CSS, Javascript and a little bit of Kotlin